 Nonetheless, actions of some federal agencies undermine the achievement of real harmonization and the application of common approaches.
-In many of the cases noted above, agencies can add or alter the common approach to meet statutory requirements or agency-determined program needs.
+In many of the cases noted above, agencies can add or alter the

+Council on Governmental Relations, July 28, 2011 Page 34 of 45 common approach to meet statutory requirements or agency-determined program needs.
 In some cases, additions or changes to the standard require prior OMB review and approval.
 We have found, however, that changes incorporated during the implementation of a common rule or policy do not necessarily trigger review and can result in incremental burdens that when repeated across the agencies defeats the common approach.